ReserveBlockIO/ReserveBlock-Core/README.md

 For an immediately usable, binary version of the ReserverBlock Core software, see https://reserveblock.io

+This repo is currently a work in progress.
+New commits pushing more of the RXBX wallet are staged.
+Keep an eye out for releases to test the blockchain.

 # What is ReserverBlock?
 ReserverBlock is an NFT centric blockchain aiming to focus on NFTs and deliver a blockchain built around them.
 ReserveBlock Foundation (reserveblock.io), is the first open-source platform allowing for the creation of a decentralized NFT Centric Blockchain, which is independently governed and democratizes NFTs for everyone.